FFmpeg/FFV1/rfc_frontmatter.md

 .# Abstract

-This document defines FFV1, a lossless intra-frame video encoding format.
+This document defines FFV1, a lossless, intra-frame video encoding format.
 FFV1 is designed to efficiently compress video data in a variety of pixel formats.
 Compared to uncompressed video, FFV1 offers storage compression, frame fixity, and self-description, which makes FFV1 useful as a preservation or intermediate video format.

 {mainmatter}